 Law of Large Numbers

-In textbooks on statistical mechanics, Boltzmann’s claim that the system converges on the most probable macrostate is often attributed to the Law of Large Numbers, which is commonly defined as the tendency of the number of outcomes (such as the number of heads in a series of N coin flips) to converge on the population average (1/2).
+In textbooks on statistical mechanics, Boltzmann’s claim that a system converges on the most probable macrostate is often attributed to the Law of Large Numbers, which is commonly defined as the tendency of the number of outcomes (such as the number of heads in a series of N coin flips) to converge on the population average (N/2 for the binomial distribution).
 However, this is actually the definition of the Law of Averages, as pointed out in the article Wikipedia: Law of averages:

 Another application of the law of averages is a belief that a sample’s behavior must line up with the expected value based on population statistics.
 For example, suppose a fair coin is flipped 100 times.
 Using the law of averages, one might predict that there will be 50 heads and 50 tails.
 While this is the single most likely outcome, there is only an 8% chance of it occurring according to… the Binomial Distribution.